Monday, 11 March 2019

 I am interested in the differences between Ottoman and Moroccan, Persian and Indian maṣāḥif ‒ and how the official Egyptian Qurʾān of 1924 differs from those before it.
 Because there is a lot of nonsense circulating about this.

 Qurans differ in a hundred ways.
 I will not present this systematically.
-For example, reading style, writing style, lines per page, whether verses may be spread over two pages, whether 30th must begin on a new page, whether rukuʿat are displayed in the text and on the margin, whether verses have numbers and whether pages have custodians/catch words on the bottom of each (second) page, whether there are one, three, four, five, six ... or sixteen pause signs.
+For example, reading (qiraʾa), ductus, lines per page, whether verses may be spread over two pages, whether 30th must begin on a new page, whether rukuʿat are displayed in the text and on the margin, whether each verse is followed by a number, whether alternative counting systems are indicated, and whether pages have custodians/catch words on the bottom of each (second) page, whether there are one, three, four, five, six ... or sixteen pause signs.
 All this can occur, but will not be systematically discussed.

 I focus attention on two points:

-the rules of how vowel length, shortening and diphtongs are notated, like assimilation of consonants.
+the rules of how vowel length, shortening and diphtongs are notated, like assimilation of consonants, and how hamza at the start of words is written.
 I am particularly interested in prints.

-There are two main spellings/set of rules: African (Maghrebi, Anadlusian, Arabic) and Asian (Indo-Pakistani, Indonesian, Persian, Ottoman): Africans always need two signs for long vowels: a vowel sign and a matching elongating vowel letter; if the latter is not in the rasm, it is added in small (or a non-matching one is made suitable by a Changing-Alif).
+There are two main spellings/set of rules: African (Maghrebi, Andalusian, Arabic) and Asian (Indo-Pakistani, Indonesian, Persian, Ottoman): Africans always need two signs for long vowels: a vowel sign and a matching elongating vowel letter; if the latter is not in the rasm, it is added in small (or a non-matching one is made suitable by a Changing-Alif).

 Asians have three short vowel signs and three long vowel signs (plus Sukūn/Ǧazm).
 But according to today's IPak rules, for ū and ī, one uses the short vowel signs IF the matching vowel letter follows (which gets a ǧazm).
 With long ā, Persians and Ottomans/Turks always used the long vowel sign; Indians today use it only if no alif follows (i.e. wau, [dotless] yāʾ or no vowel at all); if an alif follows, the consonant before it only gets a Fatḥa.
 In the case of long-ī, Persians and Ottomans always used the Lang-ī sign (regardless of whether it is followed by yāʾ or not); Indians today proceed similarly to ā: if it is not followed by a yāʾ, the long-ī sign is used: before yāʾ, however, there is (only) Kasra and the yāʾ gets a ǧazm.
 (According to IPak, sign-less letters are silent!).

-For long ū, Ottomans put "madd" under a wau; for the elongated personal pronoun -hū, the elongation remains unnotated.
-Indians and Indonesians use the long ū sign but the short u sign before wau, while before 1800, Indians always used the long-ū-sign, following wau remained without any sign was thus silent (to be ignored when reading) ‒ if it is second part of the diphtong au, it got and gets a Ǧazm, thus is to be spoken.
+For long ū, Ottomans put "madd" under a wau; for the elongated personal pronoun -hū the elongation remains unnotated.
+Indians and Indonesians use the long ū sign but the short u sign before waw, while before 1800, Indians always used the long-ū-sign, following wau remained without any sign was thus silent (to be ignored when reading) ‒ if it is second part of the diphtong au, it got and gets a Ǧazm, thus is to be spoken.
 Always the long ī sign.
 Always the long-ā-sign.
 In other words:

 In 1800, there were two systems of noting long vowels: the Maghrebian, which always included two parts, a vowel sign (fatḥa, kasra, ḍamma, imāla-point) and a lengthening vowel (belonging to the rasm or a small complement).
 And an Indian system based entirely on long vowel signs, in which the vowel letters present in the rasm were completely ignored.
 The Maghrebi system is used today in Africa and Arabia.
 The Indian system is used in weakened forms in Turkey, Persia, India and Indonesia.
-In India and Indonesia, IPak applies, where long ā continues to be used before (dotless) yāʾ, but before alif it has been replaced by fatḥa (like in the African system) Before ī-yāʾ / ū-waw stand kasra / ḍamma; abobve the vowel letter stands ǧazm ‒ otherwise they had no influence on pronounciation.
+In India and Indonesia, IPak applies, where long ā continues to be used before (dotless) yāʾ, but before alif it has been replaced by fatḥa (like in the African system) Before ī-yāʾ / ū-waw stand kasra / ḍamma; above the vowel letter stands ǧazm ‒ otherwise they had no influence on pronounciation.
 The old Indian system only applies where no vowel letter follows.
 How widespread this clear Indian system was, I do not know.
 I came across several manuscripts using it, but no print.

 No comments: